+Discussion

+Though somewhat narrow in scope, results from our case study demonstrate why it is important to evaluate the design and analysis of complex surveys.
+Specifically, we tested the design and analysis of a multi-staged stratified random survey of a cod population.
+This type of sampling is common in fisheries research, however, the clustered nature of the samples are rarely taken into consideration [9].
+Instead, it is commonly assumed that individuals are randomly drawn from the target populations even though such sampling is virtually impossible to accomplish in practice.
+The assumption of simple random sampling implies that the characteristics of fish caught at the same location are independent and, if estimators that assume independence are used, this can introduce bias and underestimate variance [9,21].
+Moreover, this assumption may contribute to the perception that more sub-samples will lead to better population estimates.
+Increasing sub-sampling effort, however, has been shown to be an ineffective means of improving estimates because samples at the same location are usually correlated; the best way to increase the number of independent samples is to sample more locations [10–12,34–36].
+Results from the case study reiterate these points and indicate that there is room for improvements to the actual survey the case study was based on.
+Specifically, it appears that valuable human resources may be wasted by collecting excessive samples of correlated metrics, and abundance at age estimates may be biased by the assumption that age samples are from a simple random sample.
+We have used SimSurvey to identify solutions to these problems and, given current results, we suggest that time can be saved by decreasing sub-sampling effort and bias can be reduced by using an approach that account for the hierarchical design of the survey.

 Research opportunities

-The case study described in S1 Appendix provides one example of how SimSurvey can be used to simulation test the design of fisheries-independent trawl surveys.
+The case study used here provides one example of how SimSurvey can be used to simulation test the design of fisheries-independent trawl surveys.
 There are multiple layers to the sampling design of such surveys and the end results are linked with the way such data are analyzed.
 Below we outline some examples where the SimSurvey package may aid future research efforts.

 Design or model-based approach

-The analysis of data from fisheries-independent surveys have generally been confined to design-based mean and variance estimates of abundance using standard formula for stratified-random designs [24].
-Nevertheless, there has long been interest in using model-based approaches to improve abundance estimates [11,25,26].
+The analysis of data from fisheries-independent surveys have generally been confined to design-based mean and variance estimates of abundance using standard formulae (e.g. [33]).
+Nevertheless, there has long been interest in using model-based approaches to improve abundance estimates (e.g. [19,41,42]).
 SimSurvey can serve as a convenient tool for simulation testing mean and variance estimates provided by a range of different approaches (design-based analyses, bootstrap estimates, generalized additive models, geostatistical models, etc.).
 Moreover, the full analytical pathway for obtaining age-disaggregated estimates of abundance has rarely been simulation tested.
 Existing and future approaches for calculating age-based indices of abundance can be simulation tested using SimSurvey.

 Growth analyses